Washington County sheriff opens training center

 Sheriff's deputies and city police will have an up-to-date place to master their skills with the opening of the Public Safety Training Center by the Washington County Sheriff's Office in Hillsboro.

-The $20 million, 117,000-square-foot building and driving area officially opened Tuesday, July 16 in a former industrial building at 600 S.W.
+The 117,000-square-foot building and driving area officially opened July 16 at a cost of $20 million.
+The center is in a former industrial building at 600 S.W.
 Walnut St., not far from the Walnut Street Center, which also houses county offices.

 Garrett described two incidents earlier this year — one involving three deputies and a Beaverton officer, the other an off-duty jail deputy — that could have ended in injury or death.